Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 See also: APT Targets

 This program is targeting the GOODS-S field with a 2 × 2 NIRCam mosaic.
-There are a few options for entering a target in APT; we will specify an individual fixed target.
+There are a few options for entering a target in APT; In this example, specify an individual fixed target.
 To start, create a new fixed target at RA = 03h 32m 42.7s, Dec = -27d 47m 59.7s.
-By setting this specific position (instead of the center of the GOODS-S field), the NIRCam and MIRI observations will fall completely within the CANDELS coverage (ETC Figure 1), given a specific position angle (see Special Requirements).
+By setting this specific position (instead of the center of the GOODS-S field), the NIRCam and MIRI observations will fall completely within the CANDELS coverage (see Figure 1), given a specific position angle (see Special Requirements).

 Observations